JorjaFox/website/content/_posts-old-blog/2009-10-26-fundraiser-for-a-hope-for-children.md

 title: 'Fundraiser for A Hope for Children'
 date: '2009-10-26T08:22:11-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'No, this isn''t Jorja, this time it''s us!
-Starting November 2nd, JFO and JAA will be raising money for <strong>A Hope for Children</strong>'
+Starting November 2nd, JFO and JAA will be raising money for **A Hope for Children**'
 layout: post
 guid: 'https://jorjafox.net/?p=2083'
 permalink: /2009/fundraiser-for-a-hope-for-children/